He has a great rapport during the whole process, and I always enjoy his insight when ideas are brought up to make the songs more interesting.

 — Danny Katz (Dullest Records)

-Mixing is where it happens.
-You’ve spent all that time in the studio making sure you put your best takes on the track, but the song doesn’t become the song until it’s mixed.
+You’ve spent all that time in the studio making sure you put your best takes on the track, but the song doesn’t become the record until it’s mixed.
 This is when the important parts become important, the big hits become big, and the subtle touches become subtle.
 It’s when your hard-earned tracks are brought to their potential.
-A finished mix is when you’ll step back and proclaim that your song is finally how you’d envisioned it — or better yet, better than you’d envisioned it.
+A finished mix is when you’ll step back and proclaim that your song is finally how you’d envisioned it, or maybe even better.

 When mixing your song, this is what you can expect from me: